-NRW Reduction Project Saves Water to Connect 2.6 Million Additional PeopleTechnological Database Increases Utility EfficiencySearching Out and Finding a Cost-Effective NRW Reduction StrategyDesigning NRW Strategy for One Town and Training a Local to Re-Create it for Three Others
+Building a Comprehensive GIS as Basis for Successful NRW ReductionNRW Reduction Project Saves Water and Connects 2.6 Million Additional PeopleTechnological Database Increases Utility EfficiencySearching Out and Finding a Cost-Effective NRW Reduction StrategyDesigning NRW Strategy for One Town and Training a Local to Re-Create it for Three Others

-- Water audit
+- Initial Water Audit

-- Development of comprehensive NRW strategy
+- Design of the NRW management strategy

-- Large scale pressure management program
+- Large scale pressure management

 - Implementation of Netbase water distribution and NRW management software